How to Make a Resume in 2022 | Beginner's Guide

 In this guide, we’re going to teach you everything you need to know about how to make a resume:

-How to Write a Resume - Step by step
+How to Make a Resume - Step by step

 1. Pick the Right Resume Format & Layout